KohaILS/koha-manual-zh-cn/source/cataloging.rst

    |image629|

+        **Note**

+        -  You can customize the columns of this table in the :ref:`'Table settings'<column-settings-label>` section of the Administration module (table id: resultst).

    - If you don't find the title you need in your Z39.50 search results you can click the 'Try Another Search' button at the bottom left of your results